dxjasmine/Rppsc/README.md

 <!-- badges: end -->
 ## Description

+Rppsc is a package to plot protein sequence compostion.
 The goal of Rppsc is to visualize the protein sequence composition regarding different composition descriptor.
+The 5 attributes include hydrophobiciy, van der Waals volume, polarity, polarizability, and desolvation.

 ## Installation